 High-Calorie Food Additions

-These instructions are for Children's Hospital of Philadelphia (CHOP) patients that need to increase calories in their food.
+These instructions are for patients that need to increase calories in their food or to maximize nutrition in a limited volume of food.

 Instructions for adding calories to food: